adsr/crawdb/README.md

 crawdb supports writes by appending unsorted entries at the end of the index file.

-A crawdb may be indexed (sorted) so that keys may be found via binary search.
-Indexing can happen "online" and should only hold a lock briefly to copy and swap in the new index.
+A crawdb may be indexed (sorted) to make unsorted keys searchable via binary search.
+Indexing can happen "online" and should only hold a lock briefly to copy the old index and swap in the new index.
 Writes that occur during an index operation are preserved as unsorted entries in the new index.

 Locking for writes and indexing is accomplished via `flock(2)`.